-THE MISSION
+THE OBJECTIVES

-The primary objectives of the action were to continue creating the conditions, whereby Member States can cooperate effectively on product-specific market surveillance activities, while generating results to be exploited by as many Member States as possible.
+The primary objectives of the action were to continue creating the conditions, whereby Member States can cooperate effectively on product-specific market surveillance activities, while generating impacts to be exploited by as many Member States as possible.

-In particular, the primary goals of JA2015 were to:
+In particular, JA2015 primary goals were to:

-- Build on the work undertaken within previous Joint Actions and thereby increase the safety of products; - Ensure that products examined are safe in use: - Take corrective actions if and where necessary; - Remove unsafe products from the market; - Ensure that instructions for use, technical files and declarations of conformity (DOC) are adequate; - Continue to support and enhance the harmonisation of market surveillance across the European Economic Area (EEA) within the product sector.
+- Build on the work undertaken within previous Joint Actions and thereby increase the safety of products; - Ensure that products examined are safe in use and remove from the market those that were found to be unsafe; - Take corrective actions if and where necessary; - Ensure that instructions for use, technical files and declarations of conformity (DOC) are adequate; - Continue to support and enhance the harmonisation of market surveillance across the European Economic Area (EEA) within various product sectors.